ImmediateProfessional129/COP2334-1-Module-5-Programming-Group-Assignment/README.md

     cout << "Enter the number of months passed: ";
     cin >> monthsPassed;

-    double monthlyInterestRate = (annualInterestRate / 100) / 12;
+    // Create array to store deposits and withdrawals double monthlyInterestRate = (annualInterestRate / 100) / 12;
     double balance = startingBalance;
     double totalInterestEarned = 0;

-    for (int i = 1; i <= monthsPassed; i++) {
+    // Loop to get deposits and withdrawals for each month for (int i = 1; i <= monthsPassed; i++) {
         double deposit, withdrawal;